-In LVLMs, object hallucination occurs when the model generates semantically coherent texts misaligned with actual objects in the accompanying image~\cite{rohrbach2018object,pmlr-v235-wu24l,wu2024logical,huang2024visual}.
+Object hallucination occurs when the model generates semantically coherent texts misaligned with actual objects in the accompanying image~\cite{rohrbach2018object,pmlr-v235-wu24l,wu2024logical,huang2024visual}.
 Various approaches have been proposed to address this issue.
 Considering a possible cause of hallucination lies in data biases and the knowledge gap between visual and linguistic information, recent studies propose to fine-tune the LVLMs for robustness~\cite{liu2023mitigating,gunjal2024detecting}, cross-modality matching~\cite{jiang2024hallucination,kim2023exposing} or preference alignments~\cite{sun2023aligning,chen2024dress}.
 While these methods are effective, they are notorious for the demands of substantial computational resources for training and fine-tuning.

-To avoid high computational costs for training, recent studies also propose post-processing methods to mitigate OH, which apply new strategies or external tools to modify the response.
+Researchers also propose post-processing methods to avoid high computational costs, which apply new strategies or external tools to modify the response.
 LURE~\cite{zhou2023analyzing} trains a reviser to edit the possible hallucinated words in the responses.
-There is also a line of research that incorporates an external visual model to review entities extracted from the response, with the detection outcomes subsequently passed to the generation model to produce improved answers~\cite{yin2023woodpecker,biten2022let,chen2024halc}.
-Moreover, recent studies have revealed that the LVLMs are often affected by the strong LLM's prior during outputting, and visual uncertainty increases hallucination descriptions, leading to less attention to the visual contexts and resulting in OH~\cite{leng2024mitigating,liu2024paying,zhang2024debiasing,zhu2024ibd,huang2024opera,favero2024multi}.
+Other methods incorporate an external visual model improved answers~\cite{yin2023woodpecker,biten2022let,chen2024halc}.
+Moreover, recent studies have revealed that the LVLMs are often affected by the strong LLM's priors and visual uncertainty, leading to less attention to the visual contexts and resulting in OH~\cite{leng2024mitigating,liu2024paying,zhang2024debiasing,zhu2024ibd,huang2024opera,favero2024multi}.

-Despite these efforts, the underlying causes of OH within the models are still under investigation, which motivates this paper.
-Our work reveals that by contrasting the truthful and hallucinated features, \nameshort{} can effectively eliminate the LLMs prior based on the learned HalluSpaces.
-Compared to post-processing methods like HALC~\cite{chen2024halc} and VCD~\cite{leng2024mitigating}, our method does not introduce extra inference costs or additional models as assistance, demonstrating the efficiency of our method in OH mitigation.
+Compared to these works, \nameshort{} mitigates OH by a new editing strategy that contrasts the truthful and hallucinated features, resulting in an effective and efficient solution for OH issues.